 Brief introduction about the chapter:

-Chapter 2 will mention significance of social insurance investment to labourers, to the existence of social insurance system and to the economy as a whole.
+Chapter 2 presents the significance of social insurance investment to labourers, to the existence of social insurance system and to the economy as a whole.
 Major principles of social insurance investment; ways of determining investment capital sources are also discussed.
-This chapter, besides, presents both advantages and disadvantages of each items in social insurance investment portfolio.
+This chapter also presents both the advantages and disadvantages of each item in social insurance investment portfolio.
 The later part of this chapter is about general information of investment of social insurance funds in Vietnam.

-Necessities and significance of social insurance investment
+Necessity and significance of social insurance investment

 The necessity